Pubic Lice - All You Need To Know

 Considered a type of sexually transmitted infection (STI), pubic lice are a little smaller than the other two types of lice, growing to about 1 - 2mm long (smaller than the head of a match).
 Grey yellow brown or dusky red in colour, they are called crabs because they have crab-like claws on their second and third pairs of legs (they have three pairs of legs altogether).

 But despite their name they don’t just live on pubic hair.
 They can also be found in other parts of the body that have thick, coarse hair, including the underarms, legs, chest, stomach, anus and back.
 You can also sometimes find them in facial hair – beards and moustaches for instance – and occasionally even eyelashes and eyebrows.

 Pubic lice need their claws to attach themselves tightly to hairs.
 They survive by sucking tiny amounts of your blood through your skin.
 And they can multiply significantly.
 One female louse can lay up to 300 eggs (also called nits) during its lifetime of one to three months.
 The eggs – which are smaller than a pinhead and pale brown in colour – stick to hairs near the skin, then hatch after six to 10 days.
 Once empty, the empty egg sacks are white.

-Pubic lice are also quite common, especially among young adults, with experts suggesting between two and 10 per cent of people are affected worldwide (i).
+Pubic lice are also quite common, and according to the National Institute of Health and Care Excellence (NICE), 1.3 - 4.6 per cent of people are affected (worldwide the average is two per cent) (i).
 They are also far from a modern problem, as some reports have found evidence of pubic lice in Roman and medieval Britain (ii).

 How are they spread?